aaronbloomfield/pdr/labs/lab03/index.md

 great??
 ^D
 ```
-In the above execution, I typed in `+ 2 3 isn't 2150 great??`.
-After I hit enter, I had no more input that I wanted to provide, so I typed `control-d` (denoted by the `^D`).
-Control-d closes the stdin pipe by providing the EOF flag.
+In the above execution, what was typed in was `+ 2 3 isn't 2150 great??` (the second line).
+After the end of the line (i.e., after the Enter key was pressed), the program reads in that, and prints each token on a separate line.
+Since there was no more into to provide, Control-D (shown as `^D`) was then pressed (the last line in that execution run).
+Control-D closes the stdin pipe by providing the EOF flag.

 Another way of accomplishing the above code to check if there is any more input is to use the `good()` method in cin (i.e., `cin.good()`):